Chronic wasting buffer zone now reaches Pointe Coupee Parish, prompting deer hunter restrictions

 Trending News

 The restrictions are in effect until July, but after a public comment period they could be extended.
+The archery season for deer extends until Feb.
+15 for Pointe Coupee Parish.
+Hunting season is over in Catahoula and Concordia parishes.

 "We didn't sample a sick deer.
 We sampled a healthy deer," Bordelon told the task force.
 "How many more animals?
 It's very difficult to say at this time."